In general fair use does not apply to computer software because:

 You may not make copies of software that is owned by the university.
 Check with Information Technology to inquire about the availability of particular software and the licensing restrictions that apply.

-As outlined in the Responsible Use Policy Alvernia University students, faculty and staff are expected to comply with copyright laws.
+As outlined in the Alvernia University Copyright & Fair Use Policy, students, faculty and staff are expected to comply with copyright laws.
 Be aware that legal actions have been taken against individuals using university networks for unlawful purposes and that the university will not protect you from such action.

 It is not legal to download or share copyrighted material, including music or video files, for which you do not hold the copyright.
-It is also a violation of the university’s Responsible Use Policy.
+Please see the Alvernia University Annual Copyright Disclosure to Students.